 Adding entries to Pod /etc/hosts with HostAliases

-Modification not using HostAliases is not suggested because the file is managed by Kubelet and can be overwritten on during Pod creation/restart.
+Modification not using HostAliases is not suggested because the file is managed by the kubelet and can be overwritten on during Pod creation/restart.

 Examine a Pod IP:

 NAME READY STATUS RESTARTS AGE IP NODE nginx 1/1 Running 0 13s 10.200.0.4 worker0

 The hosts file content would look like this:

 kubectl exec nginx -- cat /etc/hosts

 # Kubernetes-managed hosts file.
 127.0.0.1 localhost ::1 localhost ip6-localhost ip6-loopback fe00::0 ip6-localnet fe00::0 ip6-mcastprefix fe00::1 ip6-allnodes fe00::2 ip6-allrouters 10.200.0.4 nginx

 By default, the